household-four/mini-mes/README.md

 | **Execution Service** | Allows workers to complete work orders at workstations, creating completion records. |

 ### Authentication
-Keycloak is used on port `9080`.
-The realm export is located at `platform\realm-export.json`.
+Keycloak is used for authentication on port `9080`.
+The realm export is located at `platform/realm-export.json`.

 ## Prerequisites
 - Java 17